Vuyi736/Amazon_Sales/README.md

 1. Be more prudent with the discount rates as we made only 58% of expected revenue due to the very high discount rates.
 2. Focus on expanding stock and marketing of the best performing products.
-3. Improving the overall quality of the products and using that to market them.
+3. Increase customer satisfaction by improving the overall quality of the products, which will in turn improve the ratings given.

 ## Limitations
 - After splitting the columns in customer_info table by delimiter, the user_name column had one extra column (user_name.9) with a lot of nulls, blanks and less than five names, while review_id and user_id each had 8.
 It was removed as it was going to negatively affect the analysis.
-The assumption was that each comma in the rows of the aforementioned columns represented each each customer, i.e., user-id.1 = review_id.1 = user-name.1.
+The assumption was that each comma in the rows of the aforementioned columns represented each customer, i.e., user-id.1 = review_id.1 = user-name.1.